OussamaHaff/oussamahaff_dev/content/posts/03_understanding_jetpack_compose_syntax.md

 This will actually replace the function parameter name with the value returned by the function after its invocation.

-> Feel free to modify the interactive code to test it by yourself 🙂
+> Feel free to edit the interactive code to test it by yourself ⬆️

 ## Being Anonymous !